Vienna New Year's Concert: Audience and broadcast

 The Austrian national broadcasting service ORF broadcasts the concert on radio and televises the concert.
 From 1989 to 1993, 1997 to 2009, and in 2011, the telecast was under the direction of Brian Large.
 The telecast is relayed via the European Broadcasting Union's Eurovision network to most major broadcasting organizations in Europe.
-On 1 January 2013, for example, the concert was shown on Één and La Une in Belgium, ZDF in Germany, France 2 in France, BBC Two in the United Kingdom, Rai 2 in Italy (on some hours delay), RSI La 1 in Switzerland, La 1 in Spain, ČT2 in the Czech Republic, RTP1 in Portugal, and TVP2 in Poland, among many other channels.
+On 1 January 2013, for example, the concert was shown on Één and La Une in Belgium, ZDF in Germany, France 2 in France, BBC Two in the United Kingdom, Rai 2 in Italy (on some hours delay), RSI La 1 in Switzerland, La 1 in Spain, ČT2 in Czechia, RTP1 in Portugal, and TVP2 in Poland, among many other channels.
 The concert was again televised by ORF on 1 January 2015 and 1 January 2016.
 Estimated audience numbers are ~50 million, in 73 countries in 2012, 93 countries in 2017 and 95 countries in 2018.
 Past radio presenters have included Ernst Grissemann, Paul Angerer, and Christoph Wagner-Trenkwitz.
 Recent radio presenters have been Albert Hosp and Eva Teimel.
 Past television presenters have included Grissemann, who presented the concert for 25 years, and Barbara Rett, from 2008 to 2022.
 The current ORF TV presenter for the concert is Teresa Vogl, beginning with the 2023 concert.

 Outside Europe, the concert is also shown on PBS in the United States (beginning in 1985, as part of the performing arts anthology Great Performances, in abridged form), CCTV in China since 1987 (being telecast live since 1989, except in 1990) while also being broadcast live by CNR in China since 2013, NHK in Japan since 1973, MetroTV in Indonesia, KBS in South Korea, and SBS in Australia (until 2018, on delay).
 Since 2006, the concert has also been broadcast to viewers in several African countries (Botswana, Lesotho, Malawi, Mozambique, Namibia, Swaziland, Zambia and Zimbabwe).
 In Latin America the concert is shown in Chile by La Red, and in Guatemala, Ecuador and Bolivia.
 Indonesia's MetroTV broadcasts the concert although it is delayed by four to five days.
 The concert was broadcast for the first time in Mongolia, Mozambique, Sri Lanka and Trinidad and Tobago in 2010.